Current Track: Blabb

 “Right, right, right, forgive me.
 One moment.”

-I brace myself for what's coming next, preemptively curling into a ball just before my surroundings fold in on me, forcing me back upwards.
-Having experienced it not too long ago going down, the tightness isn't quite as unbearable, especially now that I get to anticipate fresh air.
-I emerge onto her tongue lying on my back, as she slightly parts her teeth, allowing the brisk air to come into soothe me, but giving me no chance to escape; her runic cage is still in effect here.
+I brace myself for what’s coming next, preemptively curling into a ball just before my surroundings fold in on me, forcing me back upwards.
+Having experienced it not too long ago going down, the tightness isn’t quite as unbearable, especially now that I get to anticipate fresh air.
+I emerge onto her tongue lying on my back, as she slightly parts her teeth, allowing the brisk air to come in to soothe me, but giving me no chance to escape.
+Given time to actually inspect things, I can see those runes extend this far up too; shimmering lines easily lost in the coloration and shadow of her maw.

 “So… where should I start?”
 I ask.